Find out where is Maldives located, when to go, what to do there, where to stay, how much is a trip to Maldives and much more.

 Dhivehi / Divehi is the Maldives local and official language.
 English is widely spoken by those working in the tourism industry, but do not expect every Maldivian to speak it.

 Rufiyaa (MVR) is the currency in Maldives but dollars are accepted.
-Bear in mind that ATM’s are available only in few islands, so you always need to have cash with you.
-In Dhigurah for example there isn’t an ATM, luckily I had some cash with me =)
+Bear in mind that ATM’s are available only in a few islands, so you always need to have cash with you.
+In Dhigurah, for example, there isn’t an ATM and luckily I had some cash with me =)